Home Rule City

 - Piped Water, Piped Sewar, Electri, Refuse Collection, Landfill/Baler, Hazardous Waste Disposal, Police, Fire, EMS, Ambulance, Harbor/Port, Telephone, Bayveiw Cemetary, Library, Museaum, Ted Ferry Civic Center, Roads, Parking, Building Permits

-- Regularly-scheduled jet services offer air service.
-The state-owned Ketchikan International Airport has a paved, lighted 7,500' long by 150' wide asphalt runway.
+- Regularly-scheduled jet services offer air service transportation from the state-owned Ketchikan International Airport, which has a paved, lighted, asphalt runway.
 The airport lies on Gravina Island, a 10-minute ferry ride from Ketchikan's waterfront.
-Ketchikan is a regional transportation hub, with numerous air taxi services to surrounding communities.
+Ketchikan is a regional transportation hub, with numerous air taxi services located along the waterfront to that service the surrounding communities.
 There are four major float plane landing facilities: Tongass Narrows, Peninsula Point, Ketchikan Harbor, and Murphy's.
 Ketchikan is the first port of call in Alaska for cruise ships and Alaska Marine Highway vessels.
-Harbor and docking facilities include a breakwater, a deep draft dock, five small boat harbors, a dry dock and ship repair yard, boat launch, and a state ferry terminal.
+Harbor and docking facilities include a breakwater, a deep draft dock, port located downtown, five small boat harbors, a privately-owned dry dock and ship repair yard, boat launches, and a state ferry terminal.
 The shipyard is privately owned.
-The Inter-Island Ferry Authority operates a once-daily, year-round ferry service between Ketchikan and Hollis.
+The Inter-Island Ferry Authority operates a once-daily, year-round ferry service between Ketchikan and Hollis Prince of Wales Island.

 - State Ferry